tsanov/archimate-workbench/README.md

 ## How it works

 Currently there are GCCode mirror and GitHub mirror of this repo.
 Everyone can submit merge (GCCode terminology) and pull requests (GitHub terminology) to any of them.
-The mirrors are synced regularly but should you need your contributions to be synced sooner than later please give me a shout.
+The mirrors are synced regularly but should you need your contributions to be synced sooner than later please let me know.

-The HTML export of all the views in this repo is available at this GitHub Static Page.
+The HTML export of all the views in this repo is available at this [GitHub Static Page](https://github.com/tsanov/).